Loans Personal Loans

 • Live customer support 7 days a week

-Upgrade offers home improvement loans of between $1,000 and $50,000 for those who have less-than-perfect credit.
-Although the company doesn’t list a minimum credit score, some websites suggest that you can get a loan with Upgrade if you have a credit score of at least 620.
-Just keep in mind that you probably won’t qualify for the lowest rates with a low credit score.
+Upgrade offers home improvement loans of between $1,000 and $50,000 for those with less-than-perfect credit.
+Although the company doesn’t provide a strict minimum credit score in its marketing materials, you might be able to qualify for a loan with a credit score of less than 600.
+This is unusual for a personal loan lender, which we often see asking for good credit or better.
+Just keep in mind you won’t qualify for the lowest rates with a low credit score.

 Read our Upgrade loans review.